Skip to Content

 Shaving oils reduce friction allowing facial hair to be cut easily.

 The head of the razor can be soaked in a shallow pool of mineral oil before shaving.
-The oil also helps to repel water that leads to rust.
+The oil also helps to repel water which leads to rust.

 Avoid striking the blades

-Tapping the razor against the sink or dropping it on a hard counter can be detrimental.
+Tapping the razor against the sink or dropping it on a hard counter can be detrimental to a sharp blade.

 A good rinse under a forceful stream of water is much better for extending the blade life.